ISC-HEI/isc-hei-report/README.md

 ## Installing fonts locally

-If you are running `typst` locally, you might need to download fonts.
-For your convenience, all the required fonts are included in the original repos [residing here](https://github.com/ISC-HEI/ISC-report), which is not a problem because they were all released using the [SIL Open Font License](https://openfontlicense.org/) which is included in this repository.
+If you are running `typst` locally, you might miss some of the required fonts.
+For your convenience, all the required fonts are included in this repos.
+As all the fonts are released under the [SIL Open Font License](https://openfontlicense.org/), there are no file inclusion issues here.

-To the install the fonts in a Linux environment, simply type
+To the install the fonts locally in a Linux environment, simply type

 ```bash
 source install_fonts.sh
 ```

-from within the `fonts` directory and the fonts will be installed.
+from within the `fonts` directory.

 ## PDF images inclusion

-Unfortunately, `typst` does not support PDF file types inclusion.
+Unfortunately, `typst` does not support PDF file types inclusion at the time of writing this documentation.
 As a temporary workaround, PDF files can be converted to SVG via `pdf2svg`.

 # Usage

-Locally, after modifying `report.typ`, creating a PDF is straightforward with the command
+When used locally, creating a PDF is straightforward with the command

 ```bash
 typst compile report.typ
 ```

-or using
+Even nicer, the following command compiles the report every time the file is modified.

 ```bash
 typst watch report.typ